LucasDelfinoNogueira/cryptocurrency_etl/README.md

 * The crypto_database.py module defines the CryptoDatabase class for interacting with the MySQL database.
 * The main.py script combines the API communication, data processing, and database interactions.
 * The application is scheduled to run the data fetching process every minute using the schedule library.

+## Logs

+Logs are stored in the app.log file in the logs directory.
+This file provides information about the data fetching process, database interactions, and any errors encountered.